harshaskm/prj-spark-getting-started/README.md

 # prj-spark-getting-started
 Learning spark by writing an application

-A simple program to count number of lines in a given file
+A simple program to perform word count in a given file

 In the root folder of this project there is a file named bootstrap.sh (a shell script).
 All you have to do is to execute the same (if this is the first time you are using this application).